REPRODUCTION -1

 2. The woman can choose the father of her child because she can select semen from different men.

-TECHNOLOGICAL ADVANCED IN REPRODUCTION
+TECHNOLOGICAL ADVANCES IN REPRODUCTION

 1. EMBRYO TRANSPLANTS

 Nowadays it is possible to remove a developing embryo from an animal before it has implanted into the wall of the uterus.
 Such an embryo can be kept for a number of days.
-When it is placed in the uterus of a different animal it can implant and develop in a normal way.
+When it is placed in the uterus of a different animal, it can implant and develop in a normal way.

 2. TEST TUBE BABIES